pippinbarr/v-r-4-99/process/process-journal.md

 But how do I deal with the memory bullshit?
 That I do not know.
 Fog?!
 WHat about a bit of the ol' FOG!
 Maybe.
 I'm sure there are tricks I can apply and I will probably beg on Twitter for insight if I can get it.

 Anyway, it's the game that won't end, even though it remains a super cool idea, and it's super cool in practice, we're now at the level of curation/layout and technician stuff.
 Will we get there?
 I want to say yes, but I honestly don't know.

+# Oh boy problems (23 September 2022)

+Well the game is tooooo big.

+I'm now building a few versions to test ideas, but basically feeling a touch screwed?

+* Build that only has the loading scene
+  * 3s to splash
+  * Then crashes because I forgot to disable the script
+* Build that has the big scene but doesn't load it
+  * 15s to splash
+* Full build with default
+  * 24s to splash
+  * 8s to game
+* Full build with lz4hc
+  * 13s to splash < that isn't actually all that terrible?
+  * 8s to game

+I'm wondering about further trimming out some of the more enormous models.

+I'm wondering if it makes a difference if I load in models later on as Resource elements rather than as built into the scene immediately (but that would have startlingly obvious pop-in and so on - does that matter?
+I suppose you might get away with )

+What if you keep the things that are near the player but quietly load anything small and far enough away?

+But do I want to get into this level of engineering given the numbers above?
+They're not THAT bad?
+Particularly with lz4hc?

+I guess I should at least TRY the idea of instantiating prefabs at runtime from a Resources folder?
+MEANWHILE UNITY CRASHES AS I WRITE THIS.
+It's such a tricky question.

+Meanwhile the .zip of the lz4hc build is 2.02GB which is perilously close to being able to host on GitHub so I think it's worth subbing out at least one more giant asset.
+The fruits?

+#### A bit later

+Well I bit the bullet and removed the Animals deluxe v2 because they were fucking enormous.
+The Assets folder is now under 10GB (I believe it hit 17GB at one point?).
+So the new stats are:

+* Full build with lz4hc:
+  * 1.99 GB unzipped, 1.74 GB zipped (GH friendly)
+  * 11s to splash
+  * 6s to game

+You know what?
+That just is not all that bad for a weird giant game that displays a ton of distinct assets in a desert?
+I think it's pretty acceptable.
+I suppose it's questionable how well it runs on older systems but I'm beginning to be ready to believe this is borderline ready...

+One weird thing: why is it so variable whether the loading screen displays properly or not???

+Well I think we're actually close now?
+That load time is pretty acceptable now, I suppose the only thing is to attempt a Resource folder build just to see if it's "easy" to do and dramatically improves launch?

+#### A bit later

+No I'm not going to fuck with that Resources folder.
+It's kind of fine now.
+11s to splash is legitimately okay, I doubt many people assume it's crashed in that period of time and I'll include a README that acknowledges it in a cute way?

+It's looking.... pretty fucking good.
+Some small bugs and I need to explore more, but I think it works?
+I should probably actually send it to J&M.